 After spending almost 30 years building for this point, it brought a lot of pain to think about letting it go.
-But the thought of spending the next 30 years building roots from the place in life I was also felt painful.
+But the thought of spending the next 30 years building roots from a place that didn’t feel completely right in my soul was painful.
 I had no choice but to face pain in the short term with the intent that it would open the way to a happy life.

-For many, as it was for me, Saturn’s Return is a time for letting go.
+For me, as it is for many, Saturn’s Return is a time for letting go.
 It can help reveal where we go for comfort (in people, places, and states of mind), and which battles no longer feel worth the fight.